ekg/multichoose/README.md

 g c
 c c

-This example lists all the possible *unordered' genotypes at a given genetic loci of which there are two copies (e.g. chromosomes).
+This example lists all the possible *unordered* genotypes at a given genetic loci of which there are two copies (e.g. chromosomes).
 In this case `k` (=2) could be understood as the expected ploidy of the given locus.

 (Note that this is not currently built as the default binary for the npm module, which uses cli.js.)